 In this lesson, we will continue the discussion on the topic of motion control.
 All of us at RealPars, hope you have been following our previous lessons on motion control and have begun to benefit from these lessons.
 Now you will apply your base knowledge of Servo and Stepper motors in this lesson towards how to determine the correct servo motor size for your application.

 This section will help you with the procedures and the understanding of the units of measurement to select the optimum motor for a particular servo or stepper application.
+Read on to learn how to determine motor sizes for your projects.

 The servo motor selection process requires a certain number of calculations for you to understand, as well as the units of measurement used throughout the equations for you to become familiar with.

-Some learners will enjoy performing the calculations manually, (we will briefly illustrate and describe some of the calculations later on in this lesson), while others prefer, utilizing one of the many online programs available to help you with all the necessary specifications of the servo motor required for your project and expediate you through the servo motor selection process.
+Some learners will enjoy performing the motor selection calculations manually, (we will briefly illustrate and describe some of the calculations later on in this lesson), while others prefer, utilizing one of the many online programs available to help you with all the necessary specifications of the servo motor required for your project and expediate you through the servo motor selection process.

 The targeted end result of this lesson is to provide you with the knowledge on how to obtain the Maximum Speed, Load Torque, and Moment of Inertia specifications to provide the manufacturer of servo and stepper motors with the help of using a software motor sizing tool.